Pumpkin Pecan Biscotti

 Preheat oven to 325°F.

 In a small bowl, combine ground flax and water.
-Set aside for ~10 minutes, while you prepare your other ingredients.
+Set aside for ~10 minutes.

 In a separate bowl, whisk together coconut sugar, vanilla, flax mixture, pumpkin puree, and melted coconut oil.
 Add wet ingredients to dry ingredients.
 Stir until mostly combined, then add pecans.
 Stir until just incorporated.